Warriston Cemetery: Cremated

-The crematorium is on a separate site, east of the main cemetery.
+Warriston Crematorium is a privately-run entity on a separate site, east of the main cemetery.
 It has several areas of remembrance, the oldest being the oak-panelled rooms in the basement.
 To the north, there is both a Rose Garden and Water Garden holding memorials.
 The Book of Remembrance is opened to the date each day, for those marking the anniversary of a death.
 A computerised version of the Book of Remembrance is also available, enabling other dates to be viewed.